libxml-raku/LibXML-raku/docs/Dtd.md

 No support is available as yet for parsing from a filehandle.

-LibXML::Dtd is a sub-class of [LibXML::Node ](https://libxml-raku.github.io/LibXML-raku/Node), so all the methods available to nodes (particularly Str()) are available to Dtd objects.
+LibXML::Dtd is a sub-class of [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node), so all the methods available to nodes (particularly Str()) are available to Dtd objects.

 Methods
 -------